kameera135/Task_Management_API/README.md

-# Task Management System
+# Task Management API

-This Task Management System is a web application developed using React.js for the frontend, Node.js with Express.js for the backend, and MongoDB for the database.
+This Task Management API is a web API developed using Node.js with Express.js for the backend, and MongoDB for the database.
 The project incorporates user authentication with three roles: customer, employee, and general user.

 ## 🎯 Getting Started

 1. __Clone the Repository:__

        https://github.com/kameera135/Task_Management_API.git

 2. __Install Dependencies:__

        cd task-management-API